randr000/react_pyodide_data_prep/README.md

 #### Show/Hide Table or Plot

-A user can show or hide all tables by clicking on the Show all Tables or Hide all Tables button.
+A user can show or hide all tables by clicking on the Show All Tables or Hide All Tables buttons.
 This will also show or hide any plots.
 Alternatively, a user can click on the table pill in any individual data component to show or hide any individual table.

 ![Show Hide Tables](./readme_media/show-hide-tables.gif)